amao4t/lab-00/README.md

-# Homework 1 Submission
+# Homework 1 - Git and Github

-My submission for CPSC 131, Section 00,Lab Week 1
+My submission for CPSC 131, Section 00, Lab Week 1

-#My Information
+# My Information

-*Name: Duong Vu
+Name: Duong Vu
-*CWID: 885909879
+CWID: 885909879
-*Email: amao4t@csu.fullerton.edu
+Email: amao4t@csu.fullerton.edu

-#Instructions
+# Instructions

 I tried to complete it step by step.If something goes wrong please let me know.
 Thanks for your lecture.
 And one more thing that you look so cool.